biowpn/bioweapon/_posts/2024-06-05-using-namespaces-effectively.md

 - **Avoid `using namespace`**

-Ok, that's too extreme and delibrately ambiguous.
+Ok, that's too extreme and deliberately ambiguous.
 More practical suggestions would be:

 - **Keep `using namespace` as local as possible**